-Note 16-Concentrations of Credit Risk
+Note 17-Concentrations of Credit Risk

 Financial instruments that subject us to concentration of credit risk consist primarily of unrestricted cash and cash equivalents, restricted cash, investment securities, accounts receivable, loans and settlement assets.
 We deposit our unrestricted cash and cash equivalents and our restricted cash with regional and national banking institutions that we periodically monitor and evaluate for creditworthiness.
 Credit risk for our investment securities is mitigated by the types of investment securities in our portfolio, which must comply with strict investment guidelines that we believe appropriately ensures the preservation of invested capital.
 Credit risk for our accounts receivable is concentrated with card issuing banks and our customers, and this risk is mitigated by the relatively short collection period and our large customer base.
 We do not require or maintain collateral for accounts receivable.
 We maintain reserves for uncollectible overdrawn accounts and uncollectible trade receivables.
-Approximately 94.1% of our borrowers reside in the state of Utah and approximately 41.0% in the city of Provo.
-Consequently, we are susceptible to any adverse market or environmental conditions that may impact this specific geographic region.
+With respect to our loan portfolio, approximately 93.8% of our borrowers reside in the state of Utah and approximately 41.5% in the city of Provo.
+Consequently, this loan portfolio is susceptible to any adverse market or environmental conditions that may impact this specific geographic region.
 Credit risk for our settlement assets is concentrated with our retail distributors, which we periodically monitor.